-EARPLUGS

-To protect your hearing around loud sounds or help you sleep.
+EARPLUGS To protect your hearing around loud sounds or help you sleep.

-LAST MINUTE ADDITIONS
+LAST-MINUTE ADDITIONS

 Preparedness is sexy!
-There is, however, a small variety of locations along the way that you can stop for last minute supplies.
-Smith and Edwards in North Ogden is good for outdoor, camping, or RV supplies.
+There is, however, a small variety of locations along the way where you can stop for last-minute supplies.
+Smith and Edwards in North Ogden are good for outdoor, camping, or RV supplies.
 Brigham City, north of Ogden, is good for last-minute supplies.
-Most locations are in the area of the 1100 South Exit from I-15 northbound.
+Most locations are in the area of the 1100 South Exit from 1-15 northbound.

 Here are a few recommendations nearby:

-- Walmart 1200 S Commerce Way, Perry, UT 84302 - Smith's 156 S Main St, Brigham City, UT 84302
+Walmart 1200 S Commerce Way Perry UT 84302

+• Smith's 156 S Main St Brigham City UT 84302